Evidence for Policy: A Fellowship for Local Government Staff

 Program Overview

-During the program, participants will engage in cohort workshops, one-to-one support, and peer-learning opportunities to build the process, infrastructure, and evidence required to move policy priorities from idea to implementation.
-Fellows will gather as a cohort to dive into academic insights, share perspectives, and deepen their understanding of the specific problem they face in their community.
-They will develop frameworks for applying research in their contexts, set goals, solidify their own approach to using data and evidence, and develop a plan to identify, test, and implement approaches that address their policy priorities.
+Participants engage in cohort workshops, one-to-one support, and peer-learning opportunities to build the process, infrastructure, and evidence required to move policy priorities from idea to implementation.
+Fellows gather as a cohort to dive into academic insights, share perspectives, and deepen their understanding of the specific problem they face in their community.
+They develop frameworks for applying research in their contexts, set goals, solidify their own approach to using data and evidence, and develop a plan to identify, test, and implement approaches that address their policy priorities.
 After the fellowship, alumni may continue to engage with Stanford Impact Labs (SIL) on an as-needed basis as implementation of their projects continues.

-Stanford Impact Labs will grant $50,000 to each participating government agency, which may be spent flexibly during the one-year fellowship period for staff time and costs associated with moving a policy challenge from question to insight to implementation.
-During the Fellowship year, Stanford Impact Labs staff will arrange talks and broker conversations between Fellows, faculty, and graduate researchers who have expertise in economic opportunity or social mobility.
-Stanford Impact Labs will also provide one-to-one technical assistance and support on a monthly basis as Fellows execute on their plans.
+SIL grants $50,000 to each participating government agency, which may be spent flexibly during the one-year fellowship period for staff time and costs associated with moving a policy challenge from question to insight to implementation.
+During the Fellowship year, SIL staff arrange talks and broker conversations between Fellows, faculty, and graduate researchers who have expertise in economic opportunity or social mobility.
+SIL also provides one-to-one technical assistance and support on a monthly basis as Fellows execute on their plans.

 Why Local Government?